minio/docs/source/reference/minio-mc/mc-replicate-add.rst

 This command *requires* first configuring the remote bucket target using the :mc-cmd:`mc admin bucket remote add` command.
-You must specify the resulting remote ARN as part of running :mc-cmd:`mc replicate add`.
+You must specify the resulting remote ARN as part of running :mc:`mc replicate add`.

 .. tab-set::